Clutch (sports)

-Clutch performance in sports is the phenomenon of athletes under pressure or "in the clutch", usually in the last minute of a game, to summon strength, concentration and whatever else necessary to succeed, to perform well, and perhaps change the outcome of the game.
-It occurs in basketball, hockey, football, esports, and other sports but the phrase is most common in baseball (e.g. clutch hitter).
-The opposite is "choking": failing to perform as needed, especially when not under pressure or favoured to win.
+Clutch is a sports term that refers to the phenomenon where athletes excel under pressure, commonly known as "in the clutch".
+These moments typically occur later in the game, and involve plays that significantly impact the outcome of the game.
+Athletes are required to summon strength, concentration and any other qualities necessary to succeed and perform well.
+This phenomenon is observed in many sports including basketball, hockey, football, and esports, but the phrase is most commonly used in baseball (e.g. clutch hitter).

+A contrasting phenomenon known as choking occurs when athletes fail to perform as needed, especially when they are not under pressure or are expected to win.

-It is a phenomenon that is studied in psychology and in the more specialized area of sport psychology.
+The study of clutch performance is a subject of interest in psychology and in the more specialized area of sport psychology.
 The term gained popularity due to repetitive use among sports commentators, particularly baseball announcers.
 Consequently, a portion of the academic literature is focused on baseball, more specifically on clutch hitting, and addresses the academic issue of whether it exists or not.

 Causes

 A great deal of the academic literature shows that it is important for athletes to be able to control their anxiety if they are to produce peak performances in clutch moments.